Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

        UIUser.addButton(action = playPause, images = [image1, image2])

 you tell pgUI to use the graphic files *image1* and *image2* for this button. *image1* is the default button look; if you specify an *image2* file, it will be used when you move the mouse over the button, then improving the user feedback.
-Needless to say, those files have to be of the pygame accepted formats; the most usual any case: *png, bmp, jpg, jpeg, ...*.
+Needless to say, those files have to be a pygame accepted format; the most usual any case: *png, bmp, jpg, jpeg, ...*.

 #### Adding *helpText*.
 By simply specifying it when instancig, a help text will come out when you move the mouse over the button: